STEM in the City Summer Program

 In a post-program survey, 70% of students said their interest in STEM increased.

-STEM in the City is run by an outstanding team of education professionals from Wheelock College, led by Dr. Ellen Faszewski, Wheelock College professor of biology and co-chair of the Integrated Liberal Arts Department.
+STEM in the City is run by an outstanding team of education professionals, led by Dr. Ellen Faszewski, Professor of Biology.

 Carie Cardamone, Assistant Professor of Astronomy